 for psychotherapy services

-The following is a list of potential questions that may help you when contacting your insurance company prior to your first appointment.
+The following is a list of potential questions that may be helpful when contacting your insurance company prior to your first appointment:

 What are my mental health benefits?